HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"No USB found plugged to the device."
 |Severity|Warning
-|Resolution|Plug in ext2 type USB and perform operation
+|Resolution|Plug in ext2 type USB and perform operation.

 ### HpeWolfram.1.0.UnableToModifyDuringSystemPOST
 The value for the property cannot be changed while the computer system BIOS is in POST.